jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/CopyConstructor/task.md

- In C++, the class can define a special kind of a constructor, called the _copy constructor_.
+ In C++, a class can define a special kind of constructor, called the _copy constructor_.

-For example, consider the class `int_array` which represents a dynamically allocated array of integers
+For example, consider the `int_array` class, which represents a dynamically allocated array of integers
-(see complete definition of the class in the file `include/int_array.hpp`):
+(see the complete definition of the class in the file `include/int_array.hpp`):

 This class has two fields: a pointer to the allocated array and its size.
 It also defines the default constructor creating an empty array,